 Paul Quinn College conducts a biennial review of our Drug Awareness and Prevention Program to determine its effectiveness and implement changes to the program if they are needed; and to ensure that the disciplinary sanctions are consistently enforced.
 The Biennial Review document is available via the PQC Website at: www.paulquinn.edu/Consumer-Information - Health and Safety/Biennial Review.
-The last Biennial Review covered academic years.
 The last Biennial Review covering academic years 2018/19 and 2019/20 was be published in December 2021.